Summary

 So, if you have a workforce working remotely or you utilise Cloud workstations for centralised management and security, you are less constrained in what you may install for your employees and colleagues to use.

 But here is what is very unorthodox with this update.
-Instead of finally giving all Listed Providers, including Amazon, Alibaba and Google, rights to host Microsoft 365 Apps, Microsoft singled out one service running on Amazon.
+Instead of finally giving all Listed Providers, including Amazon, Alibaba and Google, the right to host Microsoft 365 Apps, Microsoft singled out one service running on Amazon.
 So, neither Amazon's clients who use EC2 nor the clients of the other Listed Providers have benefitted from the change.

 To add insult to injury, instead of updating the Microsoft Product Terms pages for Microsoft 365 plans, Microsoft added a new page deep down the "Other Legal Terms" tree, thus increasing the complexity of the already convoluted document.